natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

     In [15]: ssh.sendline('sh ip int br')
     Out[15]: 13

-After sending the command, pexpect must be pointed till which moment it should read the output.
-We specify that it should read untill #:
+After sending the command, pexpect must be told until what point to read the output.
+We specify that it should read untill ``#``:

 .. code:: python